 Central Valley School-Based Health Coalition meetings are a great place to learn about building partnerships, increasing service utilization, working better with schools, and other questions you may have about starting and expanding primary and mental health care for students at school.

-The California School-Based Health Alliance is proud to announce Trauma in our Schools: Strategies for Making Our Schools More Trauma Informed learning series for educators, clinicians, school-based health providers, and other professionals working with young people in the Central Valley.
+The California School-Based Health Alliance is proud to announce our School-Based Mental Health Best Practices Training Series for educators, clinicians, school-based health providers, and other professionals working with young people in the Central Valley.

 Early Childhood Initiative